 This is an Ultra rare GMT with UAE Maktoom dial, the Name of the ruling Family in Dubai.
 Back then, Maktoom was Minister of defense I believe.
 I am not sure how many of These exist, but this is the only one which my friend Ben was able to Show me a Picture of, thanks, Ben.

 Below is a Saudi Arab crest dial.
-Afaik, this logo represents the Saudi Royal Force.
-Watches like this were usually given to members of Royalty or People who were Close to Royalty.
+This logo represents the Saudi Navy.
+Watches like this were usually given to members of Royalty or People who were Close to Royalty or who were highranking officers in the military.

 Below is a Bahrain dial, watches like this were usually given to members of the roval Family or People who are friends or have worked for them.
 Interesting enough, this dial does not have Tritium which you can tell from the Swiss Made at 6 o’clock.
 I wonder if Rolex still made this dial?